TodayMueller/Multithreading/README.md

 # Multithreading

-The project is designed for Linux compatibility.
+The project is designed for Linux.

 The project consists of two programs: a client and a server, which facilitate interaction between the user and the server over the network.
 The client program allows data input, while the server processes it and returns the results to the client.